- What is OverOps?

 - How can I make another team member an admin?

-There can be only one admin per OverOps service.
-To change admins please contact us.
+Admins can be added in the "Manage Teammates" section. be aware that there can be only one Owner per OverOps service.
+To change owners please contact us.

 - How do I stop email alerts to a specific email?